Serving Manatee County since 1923

 - Youth programs (temporarily suspended due to COVID)

-- Angel Tree toy shop sorting and distribution (December) SIGN UP ONLINE
+- Angel Tree toy shop sorting and distribution (Ages 15+ Please; December)

-- Ring bells at our red kettles (November and December) SIGN UP ONLINE
+- Ring bells at our red kettles (Any age as long as children are accompanied by an adult; November and December)

 Emergency Disaster Services (EDS) team

 - This often means serving meals or passing out bottled water to first responders and disaster victims.
 EDS team volunteers can elect to receive short assignments, such as two hours in your community or a longer assignment that could require travel to another state for up to two weeks.
 Please visit our EDS website for more information on the EDS volunteer program, including training requirements.

 - At times, we do have special projects that require the assistance of a volunteer.
 If you are already on our volunteer roster, you may be called to see if you are available to help.